orozCoding/seispalabras/README.md

-# Tres Palabras
+# Seis Palabras

-Tres Palabras is a web app for Spanish students on which they can try to translate 3 words every day.
+Seis Palabras is a web app for Spanish students in which they can try to translate 3 words every day.

 User is also able to check the translated words and track their progress.